sharetribe/flex-integration-sdk-js/docs/calling-the-api.md

 take three parameters.

 **Please note:** The SDK does not validate the parameters.
-The parameter validation is only done in the client side.
+The parameter validation is only done in the server side.
 In case of invalid parameters, the request fill fail.

 ### Query method parameters